luisdiogo2071317/azure-docs.pt-pt/articles/container-service/kubernetes/container-service-kubernetes-windows-walkthrough.md

 ---
-title: Início rápido – cluster do Kubernetes do Azure para Windows
+title: (PRETERIDO) Início rápido – cluster do Kubernetes do Azure para Windows
 description: Aprenda rapidamente a criar um cluster do Kubernetes para contentores do Windows no Azure Container Service com a CLI do Azure.
 services: container-service
 author: dlepow